broxus/octusbridge-relay/README.md

 ### Architecture overview

-The relay is simultaneously the TON node and can communicate with all EVM networks specified in the config.
+The relay is simultaneously the Everscale node and can communicate with all EVM networks specified in the config.
 Its purpose is to check and sign transaction events.

-At startup, it synchronizes the TON node and downloads blockchain state.
+At startup, it synchronizes the Everscale node and downloads blockchain state.
 It searches Bridge contract state in it, all connectors, active configurations and pending events.
-Then it subscribes to the Bridge contract in TON and listens for connector deployment events.
+Then it subscribes to the Bridge contract in Everscale and listens for connector deployment events.
 Each new connector can produce activation event which signals that relay should subscribe to the event configuration contract.
 Each configuration contract produces event deployment events, relay sees and checks them.

-- For TON-to-EVM events, only the correctness of data packing is checked (all other stuff is verified on the contracts side).
+- For Everscale-to-EVM events, only the correctness of data packing is checked (all other stuff is verified on the contracts side).
 If the event is correct, the relay converts this data into ETH ABI encoded bytes and signs it with its ETH key.
 This signature is sent along with a confirmation message.
 If the data in the event was invalid then the relay sends a rejection message.

-  ##### TON-to-EVM ABI mapping rules:
+  ##### Everscale-to-EVM ABI mapping rules:
   ```
   bytes => same
   string => same